contensis/contensis.github.io/docs-src/content-types/validation/character-count-validation.md

 # Character count
 Validates that the value of a text field is within a specified range.
-You can define a range by specifying the 'min' and the 'max' value (the values are included in the range).
-You can specify only 'min' or max values to set a constraint on the minimum and maximum allowed value.
+You can define a range by specifying the 'min' and the 'max' values (the values are included in the range).
+You can specify only 'min' or 'max' values to set a constraint on the minimum and maximum allowed value.

 ## How to set the validation
 With a content type open for editing: